Gralav/pdsnd_github/README.md

 cp washington.csv ~/pdsnd_github/

 ### Credits
-Udacity course contents were exclusively used to complete the assignment
+Udacity course contents were exclusively used to complete the assignment as they were adequate.